timabilov/robots-navigation/README.md

 # Route can be targeted to some dedicated robot group.
 spawn_robots(3, group='Packagers')
+route.notify(target='Packagers') # notify only 'Packagers' about this route

 # we can notify all our robots about all our routes (groups also considered), to execute instructions.
 routeset.notify_bots()

-# notify only 'New group' about this route
-route.notify(target='New group')

 ```